Magnesium Recipes to Support Muscle Health and Energy

 Provides magnesium (~200mg) and fiber (~15g from beans) for muscle and gut health [5].

-A bowl of chickpea curry with spinach and rice, on a white background with a NutrientShield logo.
+A bowl of chickpea curry with spinach and rice, on a white background.

 5. Chickpea Spinach Curry